JeffESchmitz/UdacityCapstoneReadme/README.md

 Light Green | 5 to 9 bikes
 Green | 10 to 16 bikes

-- Tapping a pin on the map will slide up a menu at the bottom of the screen displaying the name of the sation and the active bikes available for rent as well as the total number of bikes the docking station can hold.
+- Tapping a pin on the map will slide up a menu at the bottom of the screen displaying the name of the station and the active bikes available for rent as well as the total number of bikes the docking station can hold.
 - Sliding the bottom menu up will display a panoramic view of the surrounding area.
 - This panorama view allows the user to visualize what the bike station should appear like and allow them to quickly pinpoint the station if they choose to seek out and rent a bicycle.
 - Clicking on a star while a map pin has been activated will store that map location into a favorite.